s-ol/alive/docs/guide.md

 % getting started
 % -
 % -
-# getting started with alive
+# getting started with alv
-`alive` is a language for creating and changing realtime programs while they are running continuously.
+`alv` ("alive") is a language for creating and changing realtime programs while they are running continuously.
 It can be used to create music, visuals or installations, but by itself creates neither sound nor video.
-Rather, `alive` is used together with other tools and synthesizers (for example [SuperCollider][supercollider] or [Pilot][pilot]).
+Rather, `alv` is used together with other tools and synthesizers (for example [SuperCollider][supercollider] or [Pilot][pilot]).
 In such an ensemble of tools, `alive` takes the role of a 'conductor', telling the other tools what to play when by sending commands to them using a variety of protocols, such as OSC and MIDI.

-Before we get to making sound though, we should learn a bit about the `alive` programming language, and how to install and use it.
+Before we get to making sound though, we should learn a bit about the `alv` programming language, and how to install and use it.

 ## installation
-`alive` is written in the Lua programming language, and is compatible with both Lua 5.3 and luajit.
+`alv` is written in the Lua programming language, and is compatible with both Lua 5.3 and luajit.

 ### unix/linux and mac os